billy-w-playground/billy-w-nfl/README.md

    + scaled factors.
 Walters home line = −margin.
 Edge = market − Walters.

 ## Tabs
+- **Best Bets** — the homepage.
+Two independent screens with adjustable thresholds: Walters (edge ≥ N points vs the market) and Formula (a side holding under X% of the money while running a ≥ Y-point money-minus-bets differential), for both spreads and totals.
+Line movement from the true opener is shown per side, and an RLM ✓ marks movement toward that side.
+A final section lists sides both screens agree on.
 - **Walters Board** — model lines vs market, edges ranked, Top Plays, explicit bet strings, QB-injury flag (🚑), international flag (🌍), high-confidence filter, per-game factor and injury detail, weekly CSV download.
+- **Injuries**: flagged, never auto-valued (ESPN gives no depth chart); enter points per team in the sidebar.
+- **Home field**: defaults to 1.0 — measured HFA has fallen well below the traditional 3.
 - **Saving**: boards are merged into one file per week, one row per game, first snapshot per game wins — so each slate (Thu / Sun / Mon) can be saved before its own kickoff without a later rerun overwriting earlier picks.
 - **History & Edge Analysis** — re-runs completed weeks, grades every pick against ESPN's closing number, and reports win% by edge bucket: does a bigger edge actually win more?
 Includes record, units at -110, and the 52.4% breakeven line.